Eight Mile-Wyoming area: Detroit's City Plan Commission

-Individual Contractors
+Individual contractors

-Individual Contracts viewed the Eight Mile community as an opportunity to greatly increase profits by attaining "scavenger lots"—land held by the city or state because of nonpayment of taxes.
-In 1943, M.M Robinson and Nash Russ, a black developer, petitioned the CPC to grant access to property controlled by the state on which they promised to repair dilapidated housing and continue development through subsidies from the FHA.
+Individual contractors viewed the Eight Mile community as an opportunity to greatly increase profits by attaining "scavenger lots"—land held by the city or state because of nonpayment of taxes.
+In 1943, M.M.
+Robinson and Nash Russ, a Black developer, petitioned the CPC to grant access to property controlled by the state on which they promised to repair dilapidated housing and continue development through subsidies from the FHA.
 A hearing for this petition was later held in September 1943.
 The Eight Mile Civic Association created a private development group that incorporated under Urban Development Corporate Law in a maneuver to garner city approval.
 The Wayne County Better Homes, led by black businessman and politician Charles Diggs, proposing community focused development.
-In March 1944, a hearing for the sale of 850 tax delinquent parcels heard testimony from three members of Eight Mile Road Civic Association, State Senator Charles Diggs, two representatives from the United Automobile Workers (UAW), Local 600 and Raymond Foley — who praised Eight Mile residents' efforts and initiatives.
-The support for public housing in Eight Mile was headed by black community members who joined the CPC and CHPC and the UAW and Local 600 who pressured city and federal officers to eradicate the housing shortages of back wartime southerners.
-The director of Congress of Industrial Organizations' International Housing Department, William Nicholas, proposed two thousand five funded public housing units.
-Horace White, a leading Detroit minister and mediator in the Sojourner Truth project, advocated through black newspapers for development of the area.
-He believed that residents would be "pawns in the fight between private builders and public housing people" if private developers could profit off FHA loans.
+In March 1944, a hearing for the sale of 850 tax delinquent parcels heard testimony from three members of Eight Mile Road Civic Association, State Senator Charles Diggs, two representatives from the United Automobile Workers (UAW), Local 600, and Raymond Foley — who praised Eight Mile residents' efforts and initiatives.
+The support for public housing in Eight Mile was headed by Black community members who joined the CPC, CHPC, and the UAW and Local 600 who pressured city and federal officers to eradicate the housing shortages for Black wartime southerners.
+The director of Congress of Industrial Organizations' International Housing Department, William Nicholas, proposed 2,500 public housing units.
+Horace White, a leading Detroit minister and mediator in the Sojourner Truth project, advocated through Black newspapers for development of the area.
+He believed that residents would be "pawns in the fight between private builders and public housing people" if private developers could profit off of FHA loans.
 The construction of six hundred units of temporary housing, backed by the FHA and designated the Robert Brooks Homes, along with FHA subsided single-family homes, represented a compromise.
 Although the Eight Mile community changed FHA policy, the discriminatory practices of the FHA remained intact.

-Future

-In the 1940s and 1950s, 500 single-family homes were built in the area and the black population were able to traverse the racial divide.
+In the 1940s and 1950s, 500 single-family homes were built in the area and the Black population were able to traverse the racial divide.
 In 1960, 88% of the homes in the area were occupied.